Build a birdhouse, it’s easy

 When and where to put up the birdhouse

-Clean and disinfect your birdhouse every fall, which will ready it for winter roosting or for storing away.
-If you leave it out over the winter for use as a roost, clean and disinfect again in early spring.
-Don’t try to clean it when it’s in
+Clean and disinfect your birdhouse every fall, which will prepare it for winter roosting or for storing away.
+If you leave it out over the winter for use as a roost, clean and disinfect it again in early spring.
+Don’t try to clean it when it’s in use.

-• You can attach to the birdhouse entrance a 1-inch-thick wood block with a hole in it that’s the same dimension as the hole in the birdhouse.
-That will create a short tunnel that makes it harder for predators—squirrels, raccoons, cats, other birds—from too easily reaching inside.
+• Attach a 1-inch-thick (2.5 cm) wood block to the birdhouse entrance with a hole in it that’s the same dimension as the hole in the birdhouse.
+That will form a short tunnel that makes it harder for predators—squirrels, raccoons, cats, and other birds—to reach inside easily.

-• The birdhouse can be suspended on a wire beyond the jumping range of predators.
+• Suspend the birdhouse on a wire beyond the jumping range of predators.

-• Some birds will use a house placed on the side of a building.
+• Some birds will use a birdhouse attached to the side of a building; place it high enough to prevent cats from jumping onto it.

 Share.